Keyboard shortcuts

 Parameters

-• decode: Decode the input from base64 to its original value instead of encoding it to base64
+• decode: boolean (default = false): Decode the input from base64 to its original value instead of encoding it to base64

 Errors

-• If decode=true and the string is not valid base64
+• If decode=true and value is not a valid base64 string

 Examples